Smukanec/Jarvik_W/README.md

 available models to your `~/.bashrc` and reload the file.
 The `jarvik-start` alias launches the default OpenChat model.

-### Cleaning the knowledge base
+### Wiping old knowledge

-If you need to wipe existing articles and start fresh, run:
+Run the helper script if you want to start with a clean knowledge folder:

 ```bash
 bash clean_knowledge.sh
 ```

-This removes all files and folders under `knowledge/` except for `_index.json`.
-The script waits briefly so you can cancel with Ctrl+C before deletion.
+This command deletes everything under `knowledge/` except `_index.json`.
+The script pauses briefly so you can abort with Ctrl+C.

 Knowledge files are loaded from the `knowledge/` folder at startup.
 Jarvik now